Do Turtles Eat Crickets

 Are crickets healthy for turtles

 Crickets are very healthy for turtles and provide a lot of essential nutrients.
 Most importantly, crickets are high in protein which is an essential component of a turtle’s diet.
 Additionally, crickets contain a lot of calcium.
 This is very beneficial for turtles, as they need a lot of calcium to maintain a healthy shell.
+You can find out more about a turtles diet in my article about what do turtles eat.

 Can you feed your turtle live crickets